 School Counseling, MEd (online)

-** The School Counseling program uses a cohort model thus we require all on-line students to attend on a full-time basis (9 credits per semester).
+*-All school counseling students (on campus and online) start in the summer semester.
+Please make sure that your start term is summer on your application.
+The School Counseling program uses a cohort model thus we require all online students to attend on a full-time basis (9 credits per semester).
 We offer a part-time option for on-campus students only.
+Thank you.

 Master of Education in School Counseling